-The General Court is made up of at least one judge from each Member State (46 judges in office as of 20 March 2019).
+The General Court is made up of two judges from each Member State.
 The judges are appointed by common accord of the governments of the Member States after consultation of a panel responsible for giving an opinion on candidates' suitability to perform the duties of Judge.
 Their term of office is six years, and is renewable.
 They appoint their President, for a period of three years, from amongst themselves.
 They appoint a Registrar for a term of office of six years.

 The Judges perform their duties in a totally impartial and independent manner.